-Pharma Hygiene Products manufactures industry leading mixing and blending automation solutions for the pharmaceutical industry, to enable customers to increase productivity.
+How to choose your ideal mixing solution: Pharma Hygiene Products manufactures industry leading mixing and blending automation solutions for the pharmaceutical industry, to enable our customers to increase productivity.

 This article explains the types of Mixing Vessels which are available in the marketplace, to help you choose the solution best suited to your application.
 If you would like to speak to an expert, you can contact the Pharma Hygiene Products team here >>>

 What is a Water Jacketed Mixing Vessel?

 Designed to heat and/or cool products, a Water Jacketed Vessel has a jacket of water surrounding the mixing vessel which can be heated to temperatures of up to 65°C. In the pharmaceutical industry, these are ideal for manufacturing products where ingredients only activate at higher temperatures.
 Water Jacketed Vessels are also advised for food and beverage manufacturers with products being filled and sealed at 85°C or above, to pasteurize, as well as for cosmetics and personal care industry customers using wax-based ingredients (including in balms, creams and lipsticks).